Source: examples/distributed-pytorch

 requires the rank to be set manually.

-SkyPilot offers convinient built-in environment variables to help you start distributed training easily.
+SkyPilot offers convenient built-in environment variables to help you start distributed training easily.

 Using normal torchrun